Peer-reviewed veterinary case report

 Plain-English summary

 A 9-year-old female Yorkshire terrier was brought to the vet because she was vomiting and had diarrhea.
-Blood tests showed that her liver wasn't working properly and there was inflammation.
-An ultrasound and a biopsy of her liver confirmed she had cholangiohepatitis, which is an infection of the liver and bile ducts.
-A sample taken from her gallbladder showed bacteria called Clostridium.
-Fortunately, the treatment for her cholangiohepatitis worked well.
+Blood tests showed liver problems, and an ultrasound and biopsy confirmed she had cholangiohepatitis, which is inflammation of the liver and bile ducts.
+A sample from her gallbladder revealed bacteria causing the infection.
+Fortunately, the cholangiohepatitis was successfully treated, and she recovered.

 Abstract